 What is burnout?

 The term “burnout” was coined in the 1970s by the American psychologist Herbert Freudenberger.
 He used it to describe the consequences of severe stress and high ideals in “helping” professions.
 Doctors and nurses, for example, who sacrifice themselves for others, would often end up being “burned out” – exhausted, listless, and unable to cope.
 Nowadays, the term is not only used for these helping professions, or for the dark side of self-sacrifice.
-It seems it can affect anyone, from stressed-out careerists and celebrities to overworked employees and homemakers.
+It can affect anyone, from stressed-out career-driven people and celebrities to overworked employees and homemakers.

-Exhaustion is a normal reaction to stress, and not a sign of disease.
+Exhaustion is a normal reaction to stress, and not necessarily a sign of disease.
 So does burnout describe a set of symptoms that is more than a "normal" reaction to stress?
 And how is it different from other mental health problems?

 What are the signs and symptoms of burnout?